vishnu-m77/DiffAPTOSC/README.md

 Final Project for AMATH 495

+The project is based on the paper [DiffMIC: Dual-Guidance Diffusion Network for Medical Image Classification](https://arxiv.org/abs/2303.10610).

 `main.py` calls the modules in `src/`.
 The program loads a saved DCG checkpoint `saved_dcg.pth` if it exists.
 It trains and saves a DCG checkpoint otherwise.
 Similarly, for diffusion, the program loads a saved diffusion checkpoint `saved_diff.pth` if it exists.
 It trains and saves a diffusion checkpoint otherwise.
 After loading the DCG and diffusion models, the program runs inference on the test images and outputs the predicted classification [Classes 1 - 5].

 ## Dataset